 I am always determined to make the most of my travels and want to explore the world, wherever I am, so I obviously don’t plan to spend all my time in Hawaii at the gym, yoga studio, or on the computer.
 I’ll be out and about, hiking and on the beaches, plenty.

 But as the gypsy soul, I am, as someone who plans to keep globe-trotting for decades to come, I need to maintain a modicum of discipline wherever I am to make sure that my travel dreams don’t interfere with my other life dreams coming true as well.

 The Challenges We Face

 I wouldn’t trade my life or my “problems” as it were with anyone else’s, because I love the life I have created for myself.
 Yet in my life, as in any life, I have to find ways to “stay the course” to live my dreams, despite whatever external challenges or changes I may face.

 In my globe-trotting life, this means finding ways to grow my business and finish my book, keep up my healthy routines, and keep in touch with family and friends from wherever I am based.
 I love having “location-independent” work, so again, am not complaining.

-I simply am reminding myself that making my dreams a reality is going to take time, effort, focus and some plain ol’ hard work.
-Even in “Paradise,” I am going to have to set time aside for my book, for my business, and for fitness.
+I simply am reminding myself that making my dreams a reality is going to take time, effort, focus, and some plain ol’ hard work.
+Even in “Paradise,” I am going to have to set time aside for my book, my business, and for fitness.

 - I am challenging myself to get some exercise every day, whether it’s yoga class, chasing my niece, or taking a walk on the beach.